 ASHA provides financial assistance to students in School Health Education, Nursing, and Pediatric/Adolescent Medicine or Dentistry whose academic and professional goals include the health of youth.
 Scholarship deadline is April 2.
 For more information and an application contact Jennifer Corby at email@example.com.

 This scholarship is available to graduate nursing student who are in good academic standing as defined by WVU.
 Recipients shall be determined by the appropriate officials in the School of Nursing in consultation with Student Financial Support and Services.

 This scholarship is available to students enrolled in the Doctor of Nursing Practice (DNP) Program.
 Must demonstrate academic promise and financial need.
 Must file the FAFSA by March 1.

 DAUGHTERS OF THE AMERICAN REVOLUTION – IRENE AND DAISY MACGREGOR SCHOLARSHIP

 A $5,000 Scholarship awarded for up to four years to students of high scholastic standing and character who have been accepted into or are pursuing an approved course of study to become a medical doctor (no pre-med) at an approved, accredited medical school.
 It is also available to students who have been accepted into or who are pursuing an approved course of study in psychiatric nursing, graduate level, at medical schools, colleges, or universities.
 There is a preference to females “if equally qualified.”
 Deadline: April 15.
 For more information visit the Daughters of the American Revolution website.

 ECG MEDICAL TRAINING SCHOLARSHIP

 This scholarship program is an essay contest.
 They want to hear from you about why a healthy heart is important to you.
-For further details visit the ECG Medical Training website.
+For further details visit the ECG Medical Training site.